danzen/zimjs/docs.md

-callback - the function to callback when permission is accepted if the permissionType is deviceorientation or devicemotion this will receive true for accept or false for no permission if the permissionType is audio, video or audiovideo this will receive a stream if accepted or false if not for not iOS, the system permissions will appear if needed for iOS the PermissionAsk Pane will be shown and then system permissions in all cases, the callback will be called on result the parameter given to the callback will be true (sensors) or a media stream (mic / cam) or false if not accepted permissionType - (default "deviceorientation") the string deviceorientation, devicemotion, mic, cam, or miccam
+callback - the function to callback when permission is accepted if the permissionType is deviceorientation or devicemotion this will receive true for accept or false for no permission if the permissionType is audio, video or audiovideo this will receive a stream if accepted or false if not for not iOS, the system permissions will appear for iOS the PermissionAsk Pane will be shown and the system permissions in all cases, the callback will be called on result the parameter given to the callback will be true (sensors) or a media stream (mic / cam) or false if not accepted permissionType - (default "deviceorientation") the string deviceorientation, devicemotion, mic, cam, or miccam